Using AdSense & want to increase your revenue?

-AdSense is one of the top advertisement programs for bloggers.
+AdSense is the top advertisement program for bloggers.

-Now it’s time to move forward and learn some of the basic and advanced tips to increase AdSense revenue.
+Now it’s time to move forward and learn some basic and advanced tips to increase AdSense revenue.

-One factor to which you must give some serious consideration involves the placement of your ads.
-Be careful to make sure you don’t violate Adsense policies by placing your ads in such a way that forces users to click on them.
-Additionally, be sure to never ask someone to click your ads.
+One factor which you must consider seriously is the placement of your ads.
+Be careful to ensure you don’t violate AdSense policies by placing your ads in a way that forces users to click on them.
+Be sure never to ask someone to click on your ads.

-With those important considerations out of the way, Adsense’s new interface has some easy-to-use features which will surely help you to boost your revenue.
+With those important considerations out of the way, AdSense’s new interface has easy-to-use features that will help boost your revenue.

 DIY tips for increasing AdSense revenue:

-It is commonly said that traffic is directly proportional to money in blogging, but this is not really accurate in terms of Adsense advertising.
-The reason for this is that there are many factors which affect your Adsense income.
-These include ad placement, ad type, traffic source and most important, Adsense CPC.
+It is commonly said that traffic is directly proportional to money in blogging, but this is not accurate in terms of AdSense advertising.
+The reason for this is that many factors affect your AdSense income.
+These include ad placement, ad type, traffic source, and most importantly, AdSense CPC.

-If you are doing keyword research, keep an eye on the CPC column.
-The higher the CPC, the better it is for you as an Adsense publisher.
-If you target high CPC, then the number of words, keywords and clicks on your ads will usually be higher.
+Keep an eye on the CPC column when you are doing keyword research.
+The higher the CPC, the better it is for you as an AdSense publisher.
+If you target high CPC, the number of words, keywords, and clicks on your ads will usually be higher.

-One thing I don’t like about Adsense is that this type of Internet based advertising is performing the least effectively of those in my performance channel.
+One thing I don’t like about Adsense is that this type of Internet-based advertising has the least effect on my performance channel.

-With all of that said, let’s move on to the goal of this post which is to give you an understanding of some of the simple and advanced ways to increase Google Adsense income.
+With all that said, let’s move on to the goal of this post which is to give you an understanding of how to increase Google Adsense income.

 This is one of the most common factors involved in getting low vs. high CTR.